ArpitJ0608/VSD-RISC-V--IP-DESIGN-INTERNSHIP/Task-1/READMEt1.md

 # RISC-V Lab – Sum 1 to N (C + RISC-V Toolchain)

-> **Revision Task 1** – Create GitHub repo · Install RISC-V toolchain · Compile C code · Generate RISC-V Object Dump
+> **Task 1** – To compile a simple C program of sum1ton using both native GCC and RISC-V GCC compilers.

 ---